samAd0san/cgc-react/README.md

 # React
 - React is a JavaScript library for building user interfaces.
 - React Component is small UI element.
+- <u>Rendering</u> is the process of converting React components into the actual UI elements that are displayed on the screen.

 # React SetUp
 - ```npm create vite@latest```